pamaury/qemu-ot/docs/opentitan/pyot.md

 ## Return value

-The script returns the error code of the most occuring error, or success (0)
+The script returns the error code of the most occurring error, or success (0)

 ## Examples